edgedb/edgedb/docs/reference/protocol/typedesc.rst

 A *decoder* is used to decode data from EdgeDB native format to data types native to the driver.

+.. versionchanged:: _default

     There is one special type with *type id* of zero:
     ``00000000-0000-0000-0000-000000000000``.
 The describe result of this type contains zero *blocks*.
 It's used when a statement returns no meaningful results, e.g. the ``CREATE DATABASE example`` statement.
+It is also used to represent the input descriptor when a query does not receive any arguments, or the state descriptor for an empty/default state.

+.. versionchanged:: 5.0

+    There is one special type with *type id* of zero:
+    ``00000000-0000-0000-0000-000000000000``.
+The describe result of this type contains zero *blocks*.
+It's used when a statement returns no meaningful results, e.g. the ``CREATE BRANCH example`` statement.
 It is also used to represent the input descriptor when a query does not receive any arguments, or the state descriptor for an empty/default state.

 Descriptor and type IDs